AanyaGarg1/AUTOJUDGE/SUBMISSION_CHECKLIST.md

 ✅ Web UI with live predictions
 ✅ Evaluation metrics (98.6% accuracy, MAE ~85, RMSE ~120)
 ✅ Demo video guide (2–3 minutes)

-**Next steps:**

-1. Fill in student info in README
-2. Record and upload demo video
-3. Convert REPORT.md to PDF
-4. Push to GitHub
-5. Submit GitHub link to your university

-**Good luck with your submission!** 🚀

----

 _Document prepared: January 1, 2026_
 _AutoJudge v1.0 - Ready for University Evaluation_